Floral Design Class

 Learn Flower Arranging from Professional Floral Designers

-NYIAD is the only school that pairs its students with professional floral designers.
+NYIAD is the only school that pairs its students with professional floral designers and florists.
 You will learn flower arranging from experienced professionals, who you have access to via phone or email.

 Kelly Cobb is the owner of 2h flowers, an NYC East Village based home floral studio.
 Kelly has had the opportunity to work with many amazing clients and friends and be featured in Bergdorf Goodman, J Brand, Gant Rugger, Conde Nast, Pamela Love, KiDs Creative, SHoP architects, Pink Olive, Alice Gao, VICINUS Project, Shoptiques, Garance Doré, New York Times, Paper Magazine, and Good Morning America Live.